DALLAS-FORT WORTH

 KDNT, Denton's first station & springboard for future jocks: Click here

 KDNT was the first station to exclusively serve Denton County, just north of Dallas.
 Read about radio vet GEORGE GIMARC's first professional radio gig, and see where legendary country singer WILLIE NELSON used to work!
-A timeline of the station's background from 1938-1993 is included, along with historic photographs.
-MIKE EHRLE, JAY WEAVER, LEE WOODWARD, webmaster MIKE SHANNON and others recall their time at KDNT, with reflections and rare photos provided by owner HARWELL SHEPARD and his son SANDY.
+A complete timeline of the station's background from 1938-1993 is included, along with stories, employee lists and historic photographs.
+MIKE EHRLE, the late JAY WEAVER (JOE FUCHS) and the late LEE WOODWARD, along with webmaster MIKE SHANNON and others, recall their time at KDNT, with reflections and rare photos provided by late owner HARWELL SHEPARD and by his son SANDY.
 (UPDATED 2014; MORE TO COME EVENTUALLY)

 RUSS BLOXOM, KXAS news anchor and reporter: Click here